And on the Seventh Day

 A lot of Cornell's work revolved around found items collected and arranged in wooden boxes.

-While this isn't a wooden box, it is a box and it does have found items.
+While this isn't a wooden box, it is a box, and it does have found items in it.

 Propaganda